ilorm/core/README.md

 ## Why a new ORM ?
 - Use newest feature of ECMAScript (modern javascript).
 - Universal database connector (MongoDB, SQL, Redis, REST, CSV...).
-- Could create powerful plugin using the "class" inheritance.
+- Easy way to create powerful plugin using the "class" inheritance.

 ## Features
 - Universal connector to bind every kind of database